jsmolina/allegro-tutorial/README.md

 * What does it generate?
 MS-DOS executable + datafile

 * How is it possible that my bmps look horrible and yours are ok?
 Allegro expects indexed bmps, so better use Aseprite/Libresprite and select Mode X palette before exporting.
+* I don't have docker compose, what's that? you should learn about docker, it's great: https://www.docker.com/

 ## Compiling